Professor of Computer Science

 tyang at cs dot ucsb

 He served as Chief Scientist for Ask.com (formally Ask Jeeves) from 2001 to earlier 2010, and also VP/SVP of ASK as the head of its search engineering division in various periods.
 He was the founding Chief Scientist and Vice President of Research and Development from 2000 to 2001 for Teoma, an Internet search startup company acquired by Ask Jeeves in 2001.
 At Ask.com/Teoma, he has led teams of scientists and engineers for the design and implementation of a top-rated search engine and vertical products that power Ask.com, Ask Kids , Teoma , and other Ask network sites with over 100 million users.
 He has co-developed scalable search algorithms and systems for page indexing, retrieval, ranking, classification, and anti-spamming.
 He has been directly responsible for scaling search architectures for handling billions of documents in terms of relevancy, performance, and freshness.
-He has visited Microsoft Bing for search technology R&D in 2010 and 2011.
-Recently, he has also been advising Panguso on search technology.
+He has visited Microsoft Bing for search technology R&D in 2010 and 2011, and advised Panguso on search technology in 2012-2013.

 UCSB undergraduates interested in research?

-If you are passionate on systems and web search with a good academic standing, you can contact me on possible research projects.
+If you are passionate on web search and cloud systems with a good academic standing, you can contact me on possible research projects.

 Current and Past Projects :

-PSC, Ask.com/Teoma search, Neptune clustering infrastructure, Sorrento self-organizing storage cluster, Alexandria digital library
+Similarity computing, Ask.com/Teoma web search, Neptune clustering infrastructure, Sorrento self-organizing storage cluster, Alexandria digital library

 TMPI: Compile/run-time support for fast MPI execution, S+: Fast sparse LU, RAPID: Scheduling and run-time support for parallel irregular computations , PYRROS DAG scheduling.